 You may need dentures or partials if you are missing many or all of your teeth.
 Some patients may need to have decayed or loose teeth removed prior to being fitted for the appliance.
 Partials are designed for people who are missing many of their teeth, but are looking for a more cost-effective alternative to implants, crowns, and bridge work.
 Both appliances are created specifically for each individual patient to provide a comfortable and secure fit.

 What makes you a good candidate for Dentures and Partials?

 A thorough dental exam and series of x-rays is needed to help determine if dentures or partials are right for you.
-You may choose this option if you are unsure of more invasive procedures or if you’re looking to simply replace your current prosthetic.
+You may choose this option if you want to avoid more invasive procedures, or if you’re looking to simply replace your current prosthetic.
 Some of the reasons you may want a denture or partial include:

 - You are missing many or all of your teeth

 - You want a full smile that looks natural

 - You want an appliance that is durable and long-lasting

 - You want to avoid more invasive procedures like implants and fixed bridges